 It comes up with basically the background that we’ve already had inside this visualization.

-Although there’s a few white marks at the top part, which we can improve later (background set up), it’s really cool how it transitions the visualization from desktop to mobile setting.
+Although there’s a few white marks at the top part, which we can improve later (background set up), it’s really cool how it transitions the visualization from desktop to the mobile setting.

 Designing Your Power BI Mobile Report